strimzi/strimzi-kafka-operator/HACKING.md

 #### Alternative Docker image JRE

 The docker images can be built with an alternative java version by setting the environment variable `JAVA_VERSION`.
-For example, to build docker images that have the java 11 JRE installed use `JAVA_VERSION=11 make docker_build`.
-If not present, JAVA_VERSION is defaulted to **1.8.0**.
+For example, to build docker images that have the java 8 JRE installed use `JAVA_VERSION=1.8.0 make docker_build`.
+If not present, JAVA_VERSION is defaulted to Java **11**.

 If `JAVA_VERSION` environment variable is set, a profile in the parent pom.xml will set the `maven.compiler.source` and `maven.compiler.target` properties.